tzapiecki/PiratePlunder/README.md

 ```
 You should now see `(venv)` before each line of your command line prompt.

-3. With your virtual environment activated, make sure to install flask:
+3. With your virtual environment activated, install flask
 ```
 pip install flask
 ```
 That's it!
-Make sure to run `. ./venv/bin/activate` in the `PiratePlunder` directory whenever you want to start up the server.
+Remember to always activate your virtual environment with `. ./venv/bin/activate` in the `PiratePlunder` directory before you start the server.

 ## Playing the game
 1. In the `PiratePlunder` directory, with the virtual environment activated, start up the server